thelastknightahk/react-native-take-home-challenge/README.md

 ## Requirements

 - [ ] Able to export apk or ipa (if you are using expo please use bare workflow)
+- [ ] Create Login screen (doesn't include in design so can use simple design screen)
+  - [ ] Implementing Authentication flow (api doesn't require authentication but you can include authentication header for simple demonstration)
+  - [ ] Using react native navigation to navigate login to home page
 - [ ] Card list:
   - [ ] Implement search/filter (**optional**):
     - [ ] Name